mihirh19/news_research_tool_Equity-Research-Analysis-/README.md

     3. https://www.moneycontrol.com/news/business/stocks/buy-tata-motors-target-of-rs-1188-sharekhan-12411611.html
 3. Click "Process URLs" to start processing.
 4. Enter a query like `what is the target price of tata motors ?` and click `Submit` to get the answer.

+## Example 2 PDF :

+1. link Upload the Given PDF
+2. Click "Process PDF" to start processing.
+3. Enter a query like `what is the yoy change of revenue of tata motors ? `and click `Submit` to get answer.

 ## Author